meisam-wiki/telescreen/README.md

 $ pip3 install selenium wget
 ```
 In addition, the Telescreen (through the Selenium) requires a browser and its compatible webdriver to work.
-A tested version of the webdriver for the Firefox (geckodriver) has been included in the “./geckodriver”.
+A tested version of the webdriver for the Firefox (geckodriver) has been included in the “./geckodriver/”.
 You have to extract the compressed binary for your OS and add it to your system path.
+To build the geckodriver for a different OS, please refer to the (geckodriver build manual)[https://firefox-source-docs.mozilla.org/testing/geckodriver/Building.html].
 You can download the latest version of the geckodriver from [here](https://github.com/mozilla/geckodriver/releases/latest)!
-To use the Telescreen with a different browser please follow the instructions on the [guide page](https://pypi.org/project/selenium/).
+To use the Telescreen with a different browser please follow the instructions on the [Selenium guide page](https://pypi.org/project/selenium/).

 ### Configurations
 You can edit the configs.py and change the default parameters of Telescreen.
 This includes the default: